jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

 ### 113 Questions of law may be referred to High Court
-(1) If a question of law arises during adjudication proceedings, the tribunal— (a) may (if the duties, functions, and powers of the tribunal in relation to the adjudication are not being performed and exercised by the chair, with the written approval of the chair) refer the question to the High Court, in the manner (if any) prescribed by rules of Court, for its opinion; and
+(1) If a question of law arises during adjudication proceedings, the tribunal— (a) may (if the duties, functions, and powers of the tribunal in relation to the adjudication are not being performed and exercised by the chair, with the written approval of the chair) refer the question to the High Court, in the manner (if any) prescribed by rules of court, for its opinion; and
-  (b) may, if it thinks fit, delay the proceedings until it receives the Court's opinion.
+  (b) may, if it thinks fit, delay the proceedings until it receives the court's opinion.
 (2) The High Court must give the tribunal its opinion on the question; and the tribunal must then continue the adjudication in accordance with the opinion.

 ### 114 Practice directions